-This year the Mercedes-Benz Design Award is calling for design entries that enhance the lounge space – with an emphasis on sustainability.
-Designs for all product ranges are welcome, from coffee tables and lamps, to entertainment units and footrests.
+This year the Mercedes-Benz Design Award asked for design entries that enhance the lounge space – with an emphasis on sustainability.
+Designs for all product ranges were welcomed, from coffee tables and lamps, to entertainment units and footrests.

 More than 130 years ago, Mercedes-Benz invented the automobile.
 Today, this spirit of innovation and passion for design is more crucial than ever in the search for sustainable solutions.

 Living sustainably is one of the most pressing issues of our time, and Mercedes-Benz pursues operational strategies to reduce the ecological impact of its vehicles, while continuing to set the standard for car design.

 Mercedes-Benz has already launched the EQ brand and begun the transition to an electric future.
 By 2022, Mercedes-Benz will offer seven different full electric vehicles across various segments.
 It continuously improves its environmental practices, manufacturing processes and waste management.

 Mercedes-Benz demonstrates a strong commitment to environmentally minded design, proudly presenting the 2018 Design Award with a focus on sustainability.